awakecoding/awakecoding.com/content/posts/fix-crl-not-published-when-revocation-server-is-offline.md

 One very frustrating problem with CRL distribution over HTTP is the encoding of the '+' character in the *delta* CRL file.
 By default, IIS will not handle it properly, which is why we have to enable **allowDoubleEscaping**.
 Since the *base* CRL is first used, the problem only manifests itself later when the *delta* CRL is checked, and the client fails to fetch it.

-Next, add the HTTP CRL distribution point, and make it first in the list, **before the LDAP CRL distribution point**:
+Next, add the HTTP CRL distribution point, and remove the LDAP CRL distribution point:

 ```powershell
 $LdapCrlDP = Get-CACrlDistributionPoint | Where-Object { $_.Uri -Like "ldap://*" }